 To give some quick and general answers about cost, let’s put she sheds into three buckets:

-Cheap bucket ($600-$1,700): The cheapest she sheds will run you about $600.
+Cheap bucket ($600-$2,000): The cheapest she sheds will run you about $600.
 Before you get too excited, though, understand that generally these are sheds that already exist and just need some rehabilitation.
 To build a shed from scratch with this budget, you’ll need to be patient and resourceful.
+You will also need to have free labor from yourself, your family, or someone who owes you a huge favor.
 Start by hunting around for free materials from craigslist and job sites (and friends who are remodeling).
 Plan on doing the work yourself; consider taking woodworking classes or doing volunteer work in the homebuilding arena to gain some new skills.

-Box seat bucket ($8,000-$30,000): After recovering your jaw that just dropped on the floor, keep this in mind: The average room add-on for a house runs about $25,000-$35,000, multiple permits and the services of a professional architect.
-A top-of-the-line she shed costs less, often doesn’t require a permit and provides private, stand-alone extra space for leisure or work pursuits.
+Top of the line ($10,000-$30,000): After recovering your jaw that just dropped on the floor, keep this in mind: The average room add-on for a house runs about $25,000-$35,000, multiple permits and the services of a professional architect.
+A custom-built she shed costs less, often doesn’t require a permit and provides private, stand-alone extra space for leisure or work pursuits.
 This budget may require you to save up for awhile but it usually covers professional help and excellent quality materials.

 My She Shed